American marten: Life span

 American marten in captivity may live for 15 years.
 The oldest individual documented in the wild was 14.5 years old.
 Survival rates vary by geographic region, exposure to trapping, habitat quality, and age.
 In an unharvested population in northeastern Oregon, the probability of survival of American marten ≥9 months old was 0.55 for 1 year, 0.37 for 2 years, 0.22 for 3 years, and 0.15 for 4 years.
 The mean annual probability of survival was 0.63 for 4 years.
 In a harvested population in east-central Alaska, annual adult survival rates ranged from 0.51 to 0.83 over 3 years of study.
 Juvenile survival rates were lower, ranging from 0.26 to 0.50.
 In Newfoundland, annual adult survival was 0.83.
 Survival of juveniles from October to April was 0.76 in a protected population, but 0.51 in areas open to snaring and trapping.
 In western Quebec, natural mortality rates were higher in clear-cut areas than in unlogged areas.

 Predators

 American marten are vulnerable to predation from raptors and other carnivores.
 The threat of predation may be an important factor shaping American marten habitat preferences, a hypothesis inferred from their avoidance of open areas and behavioral observations of the European pine marten (Martes martes).
 Specific predators vary by geographic region.
-In Newfoundland, red foxes (Vulpes vulpes) were the most frequent predator, though coyote (Canis latrans) and other American marten were also responsible for some deaths.
+On Newfoundland, red foxes (Vulpes vulpes) were the most frequent predator, though coyote (Canis latrans) and other American marten were also responsible for some deaths.
 In deciduous forests in northeastern British Columbia, most predation was attributed to raptors.
 Throughout the distribution of American marten, other predators include the great horned owl (Bubo virginianus), bald eagle (Haliaeetus leucocephalus), golden eagle (Aquila chrysaetos), bobcat (Lynx rufus) Canada lynx (L. canadensis), mountain lion (Puma concolor), fisher (Pekania pennanti), wolverine (Gulo gulo), grizzly bear (Ursus arctos horribilis), American black bear (U. americanus), and grey wolf (C. lupus).